Lay3rLabs/wavs-safe/README.md

 <summary>Install Ollama and Stable Diffusion</summary>
 ### Install Ollama (optional)

-This example use an LLM configured for determinism, run locally with Ollama.
+This example uses an LLM configured for determinism, run locally with Ollama.
 The model is llama3.2, but other open source models can be used if you change the model parameter in the config.

-If you do not want to run a model locally, set `WAVS_ENV_OPENAI_API_KEY` with a valid Open AI API key.
+If you do not want to run a model locally, set `WAVS_ENV_OPENAI_API_KEY` with a valid OpenAI API key.

 For more information about AVSs and deterministic AI, see our [blog post on the subject](https://www.layer.xyz/news-and-insights/deterministic-ai).